CHRISCARLON/Open-Street-Works-Data-Pipeline/README.md

 ### 5. Set Up MotherDuck
 Sign up for a MotherDuck account at [MotherDuck](https://motherduck.com).
-Obtain the necessary credentials and connection details for your MotherDuck instance - a MotherDuck Token, for example.
+Obtain the necessary credentials and connection details for your MotherDuck account - a MotherDuck Token, for example.

+Create a data

 Update the code to connect to MotherDuck using the provided credentials.